stusiojan/BHL_Orbit/SkySense/SkySense/README.md

 `Views` holds all view rendering logic

-View Model part of MVVM is represented here by `Managers` and `Services`(where would API calls to our python services: RAG, speach-to-text, text-to-speach and star posisions)
+View Model part of MVVM is represented here by `Managers` and `Services` - where would API calls to our python services: RAG, speach-to-text, text-to-speach and star posisions.
+We have created two of them with fastAPI, skyfield for star position data, elevenLabs for audio processing

 UI and Unit test would be in a different target called SkySenseTests